JennEYoon/datasciY/tasks-Nov2019.md

   * geosnap -- refactor, edit code first.
 Before submitting, study examples.
     * Install and run example notebooks to get a better idea of what this is doing.
+    * Found Scipy 2018 Geospatial talk by Knapp and ground.
+Re-watch.
+    * How to create "COMMUNITY" output file?
+What does it look like?